lightning-viz/lightning/README.md

 If a change has been made to the database, you can update using the sequelize cli migration tool.

-Simply run `sequelize db:migrate --config ./config/database.js` from the root of the project and sequelize should automatically run any pending migrations.
+Simply run `npm run migrate` from the root of the project and sequelize should automatically run any pending migrations.